 Finding that great local spot is an adventure that I enjoy during all of my travels.
-A national chain is good for consistency, but a quality local place really puts its heart into its food and experience to create a memorable time for their guests.
+A national chain is good for consistency, but a quality local place really puts its heart into its food and experience to create a memorable time for its guests.
 I will take a local dive over a national chain any day.
 It’s not easy for that local chef.
-They have to create the magic by having the right amount of ingredients, cooking time and preparation.
+They have to create the magic by having the right amount of ingredients, cooking time, and preparation.
 Let’s see what we can learn about leadership from food.

 You have to have the right ingredients.

 I’m often amazed when I see recipes that call for very small amounts of an ingredient or an off-the-wall ingredient.
 How many times did the creator tweak the recipe until they found the right balance to make the perfect meal item?
 Likely dozens to over a hundred times.
 They didn’t give up until they found exactly what they were looking for.

 Think of your team as the ingredients for a perfect meal.
 (Not that you are going to eat them!)
 Each of them brings their own flavor or style to the group, but none can complete the recipe on their own.
 You are likely going to need a techie kind of person, someone with creativity, someone with empathy, someone with strong business knowledge, a future thinker, and a strategist just to name a few.
 No one could fill all of those roles, and if they could there would still be too much work for the one person to complete.
 Think about your team today.
 Are you missing any ingredients to make that magic happen?
 Identify what those things are and then make a concentrated effort to add people with those traits to your team.
 It could be talent-based or diversity/perspective-based.